Nthabyy/Customer-Churn-Prediction-Bank/README.md

 - **One-Hot Encoding**: Categorical variables are converted into numeric representations using one-hot encoding, which transforms each category into a binary column.

 ### 4. **Data Transformation**
-- **Percentile-based filtering**: To remove outliers, we used a percentile method that removes data points beyond the 1st and 99th percentiles.
 - **Standardization**: We applied standardization to the dataset to scale the features to have a mean of 0 and a standard deviation of 1, improving the model's ability to converge faster.

 ## Model Algorithms